behreajj/CamZup/README.md

 ## Programming, Mathematical Conventions

-With the exception of creating nullable objects, the goal of this library is to create, not throw exceptions.
+With the exception of `null`-checking, the goal of this library not to throw exceptions, but to create.
 For that reason some liberties have been taken with mathematics.

 - Component-wise multiplication between two vectors -- mathematically incorrect -- is assumed to be a shorthand for the multiplication of a vector or point with a non-uniform scalar, which would more appropriately be stored in a matrix.
 - `Utils.acos` and `Utils.asin` clamp the input value to the range `-1.0` to `1.0` so as to avoid exceptions.